Carl-Montpetit/data-structures-and-algorithms/README.md

 #### Searching algorithms

 - `linear_search`
-  > Search the first occurrence of an integer in the linked list.
+  > Search the first occurrence of an element in the linked list.
 Return the
   > position of the first occurrence found.
 Else return $-1$.
   - average: O(n)
   - best: O(1): first node found